tla/annotate/README.md

 - Dating of episodes in the text, associated with specific dates
 - Translations of the text

-## Initial setup
+## Initial setup and testing it out

-This app consists of a frontend React app, which is the interface, and a backend app that proxies requests to the Stemmarest repository.
+For development purposes, this app consists of a frontend React app, which is the interface, and a backend app that proxies requests to the Stemmarest repository.
 To try it out, the first step is to install all necessary dependencies with the command

     yarn install